wesleybeckner/ECS/README.md

 │   ├── conf.py
 │   ├── index.rst
 │   └── source
-│       ├── ECS_demo.core.rst
+│       ├── ecsdemo.core.rst
-│       ├── ECS_demo.rst
+│       ├── ecsdemo.rst
-│       └── ECS_demo.tests.rst
+│       └── ecsdemo.tests.rst
 ├── examples
 │   ├── README.ipynb
 └── setup.py
 ```

 We're about to find out just how busy this directory structure can be with these added open source features.
-But for now, the main project lives under `ECS_demo/` with `tests/` and `data/` subdirectories.
+But for now, the main project lives under `ecsdemo/` with `tests/` and `data/` subdirectories.

-Go ahead and inspect the contents of the core.py and test_ECS_demo.py files, in case you're interested.
+Go ahead and inspect the contents of the core.py and test_ecsdemo.py files, in case you're interested.
 There's some common elements here in the package development world. `core.py` contains, well, the core code of the package.
 In a larger package you might have other modules living here such as `analysis.py` or `visualize.py`, depending on how you want to organize your code.
 For now, the `core.py` file contains four functions: `load_data, data_setup, baseline_model` and one class: `Benchmark`.
 You can learn more about pythonic naming conventions from the [pep8](https://www.python.org/dev/peps/pep-0008/) documentation.

 ### Makefile